haquefardeen/awesome-dot/README.md

  - [Automata](https://www.dotmarketcap.com/coin/automata)- Web 3.0 Realized with Traceless Privacy and Seamless Compatibility.
  - [Houses of Rome](https://www.dotmarketcap.com/coin/rome)- Assembling the great houses to build an APYRPG on Kusama & Polkadot.
  - [Edgeware](https://www.dotmarketcap.com/coin/edgeware)- Decentralized applications for an Open Society.
 Community-owned & powered by Substrate.
+ - [Chaos DAO](https://twitter.com/ChaosDAO)-The first friendly community in Polkadot and Kusama, ChaosDAO focuses on quality over quantity, and is full of varied and valuable minds taking progressive action

 #### Oracle
  - [Chainlink](https://www.dotmarketcap.com/coin/chainlink)- An Intermediary Between Smart Contracts And Real World Data.